sshinh1225/aaml-xai-art/README.md

 **Date:** 2024-08-25

 ## Environment
 Use the requirements.txt in the repository to set up a conda environment with the required packages.
 Alternatively, create a python environment using the pip version of the requirements.
+Ensure that CUDA is enabled for your PyTorch and Torchvision installations.

+More specfically, the major packages needed are: ex-fuzzy, torch, torchvision, scikit-learn, seaborn, scipy, pandas, and numpy.

 ## Data
 1. Download the SemArt dataset from [here](https://noagarcia.github.io/SemArt/) and place the images in the Data/Images folder.